-III.
 Politicisation of Energy Regulatory Matters

-In the U.S. it has become increasingly contentious and challenging to permit and build natural gas infrastructure.
+It has become increasingly contentious and challenging to permit and build natural gas infrastructure.
 Some local opposition to energy infrastructure projects has always been anticipated, however, the debate over energy infrastructure is no longer a local issue.
 Interest groups have become more sophisticated and coordinated and have taken a national approach, and many new midstream and oil and gas assets are subjected to challenges by environmental groups.
-Moreover, under the U.S. federal system, where power is divided between Federal and state authorities, the interests and objectives of those decision makers can often come into conflict.
-FERC is the lead agency for the environmental review under the National Environmental Policy Act ("NEPA") required prior to a major federal action.
-However, state authorities are responsible for key decisions.
-Environmental groups and states such as New York, New Jersey and Oregon, which have generally been opposed to further midstream development, have brought contentious litigation that has led to delays, denials and vacation of these permits.
+Moreover, under the U.S. Federal system, where power is divided between Federal and state authorities, the interests and objectives of those decision makers can often conflict.
+In addition, many approvals from Federal authorities, including FERC licences, can qualify as a "major federal action" and thus require a comprehensive environmental review under the National Environmental Policy Act ("NEPA"), which provides opportunity for public review and comment, can take more than one year and can become subject to litigation.
+Regulatory approvals from state authorities may also be required.